Components and Assembly

 Having completely removed these fixings

-On the underside there is a central electrical connection. noting its position relative to the air bag unit this may be disconnected and should be stowed in a safe area positioned as to display the deployment area of the unit face up (store as situated when on steering column) It must not be exposed to a temperatures of more than 100c.
+Stow the air bag in a safe area positioned as to display the deployment area of the unit face up (store as situated when on steering column)

 * Note also the neat & tidy way the other wires are stowed, try to duplicate this when returning the Air bag unit.

-* Having noted the brown wiring connections/terminals connected to the metal horse shoe shaped frame, part of the steering wheel.
-These have different size spade connectors and so in theory cannot be replaced incorrectly, however confirm this is the case on your car before disconnecting.
-If in doubt identify with a marker before disconnecting.
+* Having noted the position of the wiring connections/terminals connected to the air-bag or metal horse shoe, dependent on the year of A class you are working on. the wire in each case have different size spade connectors and so in theory cannot be replaced incorrectly, however confirm this is the case on your car before disconnecting.

 2b